CorneliaKelinske/first_blog/posts/2021/10-13-the_dark_side.md

 When my husband switched careers and became a web developer I noticed a number of changes in him.
 He attributed them to his new life as a web developer, I thought he was just being a jerk....
-Until I started switching careers and began to show some of the same alarming behaviors.
-Since I like analyzing things, I looked a bit closer at what was going on and found that learning how to code and becoming a web developer comes with side effects that people should be warned of.
+Until I started switching careers and began to show some of the same alarming behaviors!
+Since I enjoy analyzing things, I looked a bit closer at what was going on and found that learning how to code and becoming a web developer comes with side effects that people should be warned about.

 # 1. Coding is mood altering